An Introduction to Private Healthcare System in France

 In order to cover the remaining 30% of your costs, in France, most people take out what’s called a mutuelle/complémentaire santé.
 A mutuelle/complémentaire santé is an insurance policy which will pay the part of your healthcare expenditure that isn’t covered by the state.
 This type of medical insurance cover shouldn’t be confused with private health care insurance in the UK.
 It is completely different and isn’t underwritten on your state of health for acceptance.

-We plan to include an article about mutuelles/complémentaires santé over the next couple of weeks, but in the meantime, suffice to say that when you take out your contract, it’s really important to shop around because prices vary enormously.
+Read our article to learn about how mutuelles/complémentaires santé in France work, and note that it’s important to shop around because prices vary enormously.
 What’s more there are various ‘bells and whistles’ that can be added to policies if you need them, but be careful not to be misled into paying for them if you don’t need them.
+For people on low income there is the possibility to join the CMUC (Couverture Maladie Universelle Compleméntaire), which is the equivalent of a mutuelle/complémentaire santé, but it’s provided free of charge by the state in France.

-Where Healthcare in France gets Complicated
+Where French Healthcare Gets Complicated

 Real Prices